Sydney-Informatics-Hub/geodata-harvester/quarto/docs/Settings_Overview.md

 ## Spatial and Temporal Settings

 The spatial extent of the requested images can be given as bounding box list in the settings `target_bbox`, in the order: lng_min, lat_min, lng_max, lat_max (left, bottom, right, top corner of box).
-If no bounding box is provided, Data-Harvetser will automatically infer a padded bounding box based on the extent of the coordinates given in the input file.
+If no bounding box is provided, Geodata-Harvester will automatically infer a padded bounding box based on the extent of the coordinates given in the input file.

 The spatial resolution of the requested images is specified in `target_res` and given in arcsec (1 arcsec corresponds to roughly 30m on the Equator, please see `arc2meter.py`for calculating exact conversion of meter to arcsec and vice versa).

-The years for the requested data is specified via `target_dates` and can be one specific year or a list of multiple years.
+The time range for the requested data is specified via minimum date `date_min` and maximum date `date_max` (format: YYYY-MM-DD).
+All data available withon this time interval will be extracted.

-TBD:
-- The temporal resolution specifies the length of the time (in days) for which data is aggregated.
-The date range will then be subdivided in n bins = maximum year - minimum year divided by temporal resolution
-- Spatial buffer
+For data extraction, the user can choose a number of times slices for the given period which is given as integer number `temp_intervals`.
+The time buffer window can be provided as number of days in `temp_buffer`, which specifies the number of days for which data is aggregated around each time slice.
+For example, if `date_min` to `date_max` is 24 weeks, `temp_intervals` = 24, and `temp_buffer` = 7, the data-table will be populated with the aggregated stats for each week within the specified time period.
+If `temp_buffer` is set to 1, the nearest available date will be extracted for each time slice.

 **Example:**